rballester/tntorch/README.md

 <p align="center"><img src="https://github.com/rballester/tntorch/blob/master/images/tensors.jpg" width="600" title="TT-Tucker"></p>

-With *tntorch* you can handle super-compressed tensors in a transparent form, as if they were plain NumPy arrays or PyTorch tensors:
+In *tntorch*, all tensors share the same outer interface, regardless of their format.
+You can handle them in a transparent form, as if they were plain NumPy arrays or PyTorch tensors:

 ```
 > import tntorch as tn